Hoyasumii/avengers-endgame/README.md

 CAROL DANVERS: Answer the question!

 THANOS: The universe required correction.
-After that, the ston
+After that, the stone